dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment03.md

 ### Key Insights from the Interview & Data

+:bulb: It's important to see how people get their information, as they may not access the website all the time.
+However, having a clear newsletter sign up can help deliver information when people look for it in their inbox versus a constant search.

-:bulb: "I usually just rely on information shared through my workplace or other notifications other than that I don't really search for information."
+* "I usually just rely on information shared through my workplace or other notifications other than that I don't really search for information."
 (6:16)

+:bulb: Information overload does not work with this topic.
+The user expressed frustration over the amount of information on certain sites.

-:bulb: "I think some look like they're just a whole bunch of information overload and they're not as inviting to read others are organized in a way that just makes it easier to digest this information."
+* "I think some look like they're just a whole bunch of information overload and they're not as inviting to read others are organized in a way that just makes it easier to digest this information."
 (11:56)

-:bulb: "What stands out is they include pictures that's a font size that's easy to read and and they are sort of bite size, digestible pieces of information.
+* "What stands out is they include pictures that's a font size that's easy to read and and they are sort of bite size, digestible pieces of information.
 So just easily digestible."
 (12:31)

+:bulb: The initial items that pop up on a search or website are critical as that's what people read first.
+At times, that may be the only thing they read, so ensuring it is something that captures the user's attention is important.

-:bulb: "What stood out to me is how easily and quickly you can find out whether a company has sustainable practices or not."
+* "What stood out to me is how easily and quickly you can find out whether a company has sustainable practices or not."
 (20:34)

 ### Personal Reflections & Lessons Learned
 Given the issues that have arisen through previous analysis, I was already starting to see what areas of the site needed re-design and improvements.
+However, this contextual inquiry provided me with even more detail as to what to look for in an ideal site and how to further improve the redesign of the UN Environment Programme website.